 In the year 2000, Red Wassenich a librarian at Austin Community College had no idea that he had coined what would become his city’s official slogan.
 Unlike the previous catchphrases “Live Music Capital of the World” and description, “A Blue Dot in a Red Sea,” this three-word phrase effortlessly captured its vibrancy.
 Despite its brevity, it seemed to sum everything that made the city so unique in a way that nothing else had before.

 So much so, that it caught on like wildfire.
 Soon, it would become emblazoned on tie dye t-shirts and bumper stickers.
-Local stores began to hang signs of it on their walls and in their windows.
+Local stores began to hang signs of it on their walls and in their windows if you are looking for some windows placements Global Roller Shutters has a good selection for your choice.
 A few years later, it the AIBA (Austin Independent Business Alliance) adopted it as the city’s formal rallying cry.
 So, what is the unifying phrase that all Austinite’s agree depicts their city best?
 Put simply and succinctly—Keep Austin Weird.

 Keep Austin Weird